 Submit your videos for the Class of 2024 Talent Show!
 Submissions accepted at [email protected] until Friday, July 31 at 12PM CST.

-Camps are led by Orientation Team Mentors who want to share their enthusiasm and insight.
+Camps are led by Orientation Leaders who want to share their enthusiasm and insight.
 Students will get to participate in events and activities that will highlight campus involvement, UT Dallas traditions, relationships, communication and success in college.